Assembling Picade Max (2/4)

 Appendix A - Adding a mini PC

-Appendix B - Unicorn marquee
+Appendix B - Unicorn Marquee

 If you want to use a Galactic Unicorn as your marquee here's what you'll need:

-- 2x Diffuser Standoff Set containing tiny M2 nuts, screws and standoffs.
+• A Diffuser Standoff Set containing tiny M2 nuts, screws and standoffs.

-From the front, poke the screws through the holes in the diffuser, and then screw the standoffs onto the back of the acrylic.
+Poke the screws through the holes in the diffuser, and then screw the standoffs onto the back of the acrylic.
 Don't tighten them too much as you could crack the acrylic - just finger tight is fine.

-Flip it over so that the back of the panel is facing you and the standoffs / screw threads are pointing upwards.
+Flip it over so that the standoffs / screw threads are pointing upwards.
 When looking at the assembly from the back, the mounting tabs should be further apart on the left hand edge.

 You can then poke the ends of screws through the mounting holes in your Unicorn board.